- Diversity at OSU

 - Bias Incident Response

-The annual Dr. Martin Luther King, Jr. Celebration is one of the longest running annual events at Oregon State focused on social justice and transformative change.
-The Office of Institutional Diversity coordinates the Dr. Martin Luther King, Jr. Celebration, with important assistance from the Celebration Planning Committee.
-In its 35th year, this year’s Celebration will begin on Saturday, January 14, 2017 and conclude on Friday, January 20, 2017.
+The annual Dr. Martin Luther King, Jr. Celebration is one of the longest running annual events at Oregon State University focused on social justice and transformative change, soon to be in its 36th year in 2018.
+Information regarding the 2018 Dr. Martin Luther King, Jr. Celebration will be released in the coming months.

-An important part of the annual Dr. Martin Luther King, Jr. Celebration are events envisioned by Oregon State community members to collaboratively learn about, reflect on and carry on the legacy of Dr. King.
-A full listing of Celebration events is available here.
+An important part of the annual Dr. Martin Luther King, Jr. Celebration are events envisioned by Oregon State community members to collaboratively learn about, reflect on, and carry on the legacy of Dr. King.

-This year’s Peace Breakfast will take place on January 16, 2017, Dr. Martin Luther King, Jr. Day, in the CH2M HILL Alumni Center from 9:00am to 10:30am.
-The Celebration Keynote Address will be held in the LaSells Stewart Center following the Peace Breakfast from 11:00 am to 12:00pm.
-A Peace March from the LaSells Stewart Center to the SEC Plaza will begin at 12:30pm.
+The 2017 Peace Breakfast took place on January 16, 2017, Dr. Martin Luther King, Jr. Day, in the CH2M HILL Alumni Center from 9:00am to 10:30am.
+The Celebration Keynote Address was held in the LaSells Stewart Center following the Peace Breakfast from 11:00 am to 12:00pm.
+A Peace March from the LaSells Stewart Center to the SEC Plaza began at 12:30pm.

-This year's Keynote Speaker is Franchesca Ramsey, an actress, comedian, writer, activist and a leading voice at the confluence of pop culture and social justice education.
+The 2017 Keynote Speaker was Franchesca Ramsey, an actress, comedian, writer, activist and a leading voice at the confluence of pop culture and social justice education.
 She hosts the popular Decoded series on MTV News and was a writer and regular contributor to The Nightly Show with Larry Wilmore on Comedy Central.
-Ramsey’s work with Decoded explores race, ethnicity, gender and culture by using comedy as a vehicle for activism and learning.
-Ramsey has been featured on MTV, in the New York Times, NPR, Ebony Magazine and the BBC.
+Ramsey’s work with Decoded explores race, ethnicity, gender, and culture by using comedy as a vehicle for activism and learning.
+Ramsey has been featured on MTV, in the New York Times, NPR, Ebony Magazine, and the BBC.

-The Peace Breakfast will be free and open with registration to Oregon State community members and invited guests.
-To register for the Peace Breakfast, click here.
+The Peace Breakfast is free and open with registration to Oregon State community members and invited guests.

-The Keynote Address and Peace March will be free and open to the public.
+The Keynote Address and Peace March are free and open to the public.

 The Phyllis S. Lee Award honors a member of the Oregon State community who exemplifies Dr. Lee’s commitment and dedication to social justice and the teachings of Dr. Martin Luther King, Jr.